Yale-EEB723/finalproject/README.md

 #### Quality Control

 You can generate a quality control report for each run with FastQC using the script in the repo, fastqc.slurm.
-This does not work on your genome assemblies, of course.
+This does not work on your genome assemblies.

 #### Running the Transcriptome Pipeline

-If you ever want to remind yourself of the steps in the pipeline, type:
+If you ever want to remind yourself of the steps in the pipeline (or any Agalma pipeline), type:

 ```
 agalma transcriptome -h
 ```
-These pipeline runs take longer than you'd think, so it's better to submit jobs through Farnam.
-So far it seems that requesting 1 node, 16 cpu, and 4600 or 6000 mem-per-cpu is successful.
+These pipeline runs take longer than you'd think, so it's better to submit jobs through a Linux cluster like Farnam.
+Jobs finish reasonably quickly when you request 1 node, 16-20 cores, and 4600 or 6000 mem-per-cpu.
 Also, do yourself a favor and use the scavenge partition, because it's painful to wait hours for the job to start to have it fail immediately.
-It's really important not to leave out the line of code that allocates how many threads / how much memory Biolite should use.
+In writing the slurm files, it is really important to include the line of code that allocates how many threads / how much memory Biolite should use.
 Sections of the pipeline (especially Stage 11 where you assemble with Trinity, and Stage 19) are very computationally demanding, and the program will want to use more memory/threads than you have requested on Farnam unless you've specifically prevented it from doing so.

 To run the pipeline for a single transcriptome, your job should contain a script that looks something like this: